dservian/dservian/readme.md

 ## About Me 🧑‍💻

 I'm a self-taught technology enthusiast with a passion for exploring the frontiers of tech.
-From AI to offensive security, from programming to electronics, I'm always eager to learn and innovate.
+From AI to offensive security, from programming to electronics, from radio to game development, I'm always eager to learn and innovate.

 ## Skills & Technologies 🔧